issacg/mocha-bamboo-reporter/README.md

         "mocha": ">=1.8.1",
         "mocha-bamboo-reporter": "*"
     }

-    "scripts": {
-        ...
-        "bamboo": "node node_modules/mocha/bin/mocha -R mocha-bamboo-reporter"
-    }

-* In Bamboo, create an "npm task" with command `run-script bamboo`
+*Install the necessary* `node_modules` *before executing any of the tasks described below, by adding an "npm" task with the "install" command.*

-* Then, in Bamboo add a "Parse mocha results" task which runs afterwards to parse the results from mocha
+Executing the "Mocha Test Runner" Bamboo task will create an output file containing test results.
+Add a "Mocha Test Parser" task which runs afterwards to parse them.

-* If you don't do a full checkout on each build, make sure you add a task to delete mocha.json BEFORE the `npm run-script bamboo` task (a simple script task that runs `rm -f mocha.json` should do the trick)
+If you don't do a full checkout on each build, make sure you add a task to delete mocha.json BEFORE the "Mocha Test Runner" task.
+A simple script task that runs `rm -f <filename>` should do the trick.

 ### Alternatively

-To run your Mocha tests without modifying your package.json you can simply do the following in Bamboo:

-* Add a "npm" task with command `install mocha-bamboo-reporter`
+To run your Mocha tests without modifying your package.json you can simply add an additional "npm" task with command `install mocha-bamboo-reporter` before the "Mocha Test Runner" task.
-* Add a "Node.js" task with script `node_modules/mocha/bin/mocha` and arguments `--reporter mocha-bamboo-reporter`, along with any other arguments you want to pass to Mocha
-* You'll still need to run a "Parse mocha results" task, and ensure you don't use an old mocha.json